 Email Marketing Services for eBay Sellers

 Email marketing services are all the rage for internet marketers.
 The catch phrase "build your list" has been a blog and article topic for years.
 The philosophy is to build a list of quality subscribers, who are interested in your product or service, so that you can sell to them at the touch of a button.eBay offers a newsletter feature where sellers can have buyers sign up for email updates from specific sellers.
+The eBay help center says this:

 "With email marketing, interested buyers can subscribe to one or more of your mailing lists by adding you to their Saved Sellers list or by clicking the "Sign up for Store newsletter" link on your store home page.
 Using our email design tools, you create newsletters that promote your store and send them to members of your mailing lists.
 You can even create newsletters that are automatically sent on a regular basis, such as a weekly newsletter that promotes your latest listings."